-For a first time visitor to the jungle, the first few weeks of arrival can feel like a shock.
+For a first time visitor to the jungle, the first few weeks can feel like a shock.
 You’ll probably need to acclimatize to the hot and humid air and the constant rain (depending on the season, that is).
-You’ll need to accept that you’ll be always covered in mosquitos, that you’ll be muddy, and sweaty.
+You’ll need to accept that you’ll be always covered in mosquitos, that you’ll be muddy, and yes, sweaty.

 The Guanabana’s white flesh is both sweet and sour.
 The plant is also known to help cure many diseases, including cancers.

 The aguaje is ubiquitous in the jungles of Peru.
-It seems like around every street corner you’ll find somebody selling aguajina, aguaje juice.
+It seems like at every street corner you’ll find somebody selling aguajina, which is aguaje juice.
 You can identify this delightful juice by its bright orange color.
 You can also peel away the plant’s scaly skin and eat the orange flesh underneath.
 Be prepared for its bitter taste.
 Aguaje is known to be great for women’s reproductive health.
 It’s also loaded with vitamin A.

 YOU MIGHT ALSO LIKE

 LEARNING THE ART OF NATURAL PAPER MAKING IN AN INDIGENOUS JUNGLE COMMUNITY